Pilatch/easy-element/README.md

 ### Extending

-Extending things other than `HTMLElement` hasn't really been tested yet.
-Assume it's McBusted.
+Extending classes other than `HTMLElement` is not yet supported.
+It may be in the future.

 ## Distinctions

 What makes Easy Element different from other options?

 Well, if web developers want to handle events within a custom element, Easy ELement lets them do so using native JavaScript like `addEventListener`.
+So they probably already know how to do this.
 Compare this to a library like [stencil](https://stenciljs.com/docs/events) where the developer is expected to import event-related decorators and learn to use a proprietary interface.

 Easy Element is intended for lightweight custom elements that are short-lived because a virtual-DOM renderer (such as [Elm](https://elm-lang.org/), [Mithril](https://mithril.js.org/index.html), [React](https://reactjs.org/), [Vue](https://vuejs.org/) etc.) is frequently creating and destroying them.
 We do _not_ intend to support data-binding like [Angular](https://angular.io/) and [Polymer](https://www.polymer-project.org/) do.
 Though you can use web components created by Easy Element with any of these technologies, (we have done testing on this), we think they play most nicely with virtual DOM.